-- Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): There should be little mortality or decadence for any functional groups. - 14.
-Average percent litter cover (%) and depth (in): - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 3,000 pounds per acre for below average moisture years to 6,000 pounds per acre for above average moisture years. - 16.
+- Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): There should be little mortality or decadence for any functional group. - 14.
+Average percent litter cover (%) and depth (in): Litter is primarily herbaceous. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 2,500 pounds per acre for below average moisture years to 3,500 pounds per acre for above average moisture years. - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasive species include yellow bluestems, common Bermudagrass, bahiagrass, mesquite, huisache, elm, eastern red cedar, post oak, and yaupon.

-17. Perennial plant reproductive capability: All perennial plants should be capable of reproducing, except for periods of prolonged drought conditions, heavy natural herbivory, and intense wildfires.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasive species include bahiagrass, common Bermudagrass, post oak, yaupon, and elm. - 17.
+Perennial plant reproductive capability: All perennial plants should be capable of reproducing, except for periods of prolonged drought conditions, heavy natural herbivory or intense wildfires.